apache/couchdb-glazier/README.md

 You should go get lunch.
 The last step will take over an hour, even on a speedy Internet connection.

-At this point, you should have the following installed:
+You're finally ready.
+You should have the following installed:

 * Visual Studio 2022 (Build Tools, Visual C++ workload, native desktop workload)
 * Windows 10 SDK (by native desktop workload; 10.0.19041.0)
 * NodeJS (LTS version)
-* WiX Toolset
+* WiX Toolset 3.11
 * Python 3
   * Python packages sphinx, sphinx_rtd_theme, pygments, nose2 and hypothesis
 * NSSM